-- In EU: The device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD). - Hereby, GN Hearing A/S declares that the radio equipment types CAR46A, CAR12A and CAR13A are in compliance with Directive 2014/53/EU. - The full text of the EU declaration of conformity is available at the following internet address: www declarations resound com - In the US: FCC CFR 47 Part 15, subpart C - Other identified applicable international regulatory requirements in countries outside the EU and US.
-Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance.
-This device is granted pursuant to the Japanese Radio Law (電波法) and the Japanese telecommunications Business Law (電気通 信事業法).
+- In the US: FCC CFR 47 Part 15, subpart C. - For other international regulatory requirements, please refer to the regulatory requirements of the specific country. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance: This device has been certified pursuant to the Japanese Radio Law (電波法) and the Japanese Telecommunications Business Law (電気通信事業法).
 This device should not be modified (otherwise the granted designation number will become invalid).